 Our reading programme is tightly matched to our phonics teaching.
 In EYFS and KS1, children read daily in guided groups.
 As a school, we ensure that children read phonetically decodable texts until they have completed the end of phase 5 in the ELS programme.
 This enables the children to use their knowledge of phonemes to decode words.
 The teaching of high frequency words or harder to read and spell words at each stage of the phonics programme also supports the reading development.
 The children read a range of narrative and non-narrative books throughout school.
 The provision of books is meticulously organised, from when the children start in the nursery through to the end of key stage 2.
 Reading attainment is closely tracked through continuous assessment as well as summative assessment.
 The lowest 20% of readers are closely tracked through school with teachers and teaching assistants prioritising targeted intervention for these children to ensure they make accelerated progress.
 Our reading progression document sets clear expectations in terms of decoding, building fluency and comprehension for all year groups.

 As the children develop their ability to decode phonetically and read fluently, the comprehension of text increases in importance with guided sessions focused on inference and deduction, developing a wider vocabulary and broadening the knowledge of authors, genres and themes.
 In KS2, we use quality whole class texts, as evidence has shown that this approach to the teaching of reading supports the development of children’s comprehension skills, fluency and stamina.
 Teachers ensure that the text chosen is appropriate to the ability of the class and provides children with a range of questions to develop all areas of their comprehension skills.
 The long-term overview of whole class reading and guided reading texts ensures progression while embedding whole school values and diversity.
 Higher order questions extend the more able, with additional support or differentiated texts and questions provided for children who are not yet ready to access the whole class text.
 There are daily guided reading sessions with an increased focus on building fluency, stamina and comprehension skills which includes our VIPERS questioning.
 The reading progression document, which sets clear expectations in terms of decoding, building fluency and comprehension, is used to inform planning.
+We encourage reading for pleasure by promoting acclaimed authors, sharing quality literature in story time and ensuring that book corners are stimulating with good quality texts in both the classroom and school library.
+Reading is at the heart of all curriculum subjects and we believe that every opportunity should be exploited to build stamina and provide independent learning opportunities through reading.
+Our expectations for reading at home are ambitious, with all children expected to read daily and for increased periods of time as they progress through school.
+All classrooms are learning resources with quality texts, engaging book corners, tabletop resources and working walls to support the learning process.

 Writing